The Mobile Renaissance Faire and Pirate Festival

 MEDIEVAL SCHOOL FIELD TRIP INFORMATION

-Brought to you by the Gulf Coast Renaissance Faire.
+Brought to you by the Mobile Renaissance Faire.
 New Fun Filled Field Trip for alll!!
 Go back in time!!

-If you have interested in bringing your students to a field trip at gulf Coast Renaissance Faire at the Pensacola Fairgrounds, a living history depicting life in medieval & renaissance times where they will be witness to live jousting knights on horseback with full armor, a live blacksmith demo, swordfighting demo & more please contact us at 850-429-8462, 850-572-1407 or 850-261-3129 or via email to SEMLEGALASST@BELLSOUTH.NET.
+If you are interested in bringing your students to a field trip at The Mobile Renaissance Faire at the Medieval Village in Robertsdale, Ala, a living history depicting life in medieval & renaissance times where they will be witness to live jousting knights on horseback with full armor, a live blacksmith demo, swordfighting demo & more please contact us at 850-429-8462, 850-572-1407 or 850-261-3129 or via email to SEMLEGALASST@BELLSOUTH.NET.

 The tour/shows will last approx. 2 hours and will be educational imparting historical info booth verbal and visual through historical re-enactment both fun and enlightening .
 Cost per student $5.00.
 Students pack a lunch as only limited food will be available.
 Drinks will be for sale.